FlavScents AInsights Entry for 2,4-Undecadienal (CAS: 13162-46-4)

 4. Use in Flavors

-2,4-Undecadienal is utilized in flavor formulations to impart citrus, fatty, and green notes.
-It is commonly found in citrus-flavored beverages, confectionery, and savory products.
-Typical use levels in finished products range from 0.1 to 1 ppm, with higher concentrations potentially leading to overpowering effects.
-The compound is relatively stable under acidic conditions but may degrade under high heat or oxidative environments, necessitating careful formulation considerations.
+2,4-Undecadienal is utilized across a broad spectrum of flavor categories, including citrus, dairy, and savory applications.
+It serves as a key component in flavor systems to enhance freshness and authenticity.
+Typical use levels in finished food products range from 0.1 to 2 ppm, with higher concentrations potentially leading to overpowering effects.
+The compound is relatively stable under acidic conditions but may degrade under prolonged heat exposure.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature